Spartan Health Sciences University

-Spartan Health Sciences University is a private, for-profit medical school located in Vieux Fort, Saint Lucia, in the Caribbean.
+Spartan Health Sciences University was a private, for-profit medical school located in Vieux Fort, Saint Lucia, in the Caribbean.
 Spartan confers upon its graduates the Doctor of Medicine (MD) degree.
 Spartan graduates are eligible to practice medicine in 46 US states, and focuses on graduating doctors to work in the United States.

 History

 Spartan was established in Saint Lucia on 7 January 1980, as St. Lucia Health Sciences University.
 The first campus was located in Castries, the capital city.
 In November 1983, the school was renamed Spartan Health Sciences University and relocated to Vieux Fort.

 In 1989, Spartan University started to participate in the Federal Family Education Loan (FFEL) program under Title IV.
 They continued their participation until 1997.
 Almost two thirds of their student body received these loans.
 Due to a high default rate and inability to provide sufficient documentation during US Department of Education review of financial assistance at the school, the school was ordered to repay several hundred thousand dollars back to the program.

 In 1997, it was listed from the World Directory of Medical Schools after the St. Lucia government awkwardly acknowledged the existence of the school.
 Relationships between the government and the school have since improved, and today some of their graduates intern in the St. Lucia Ministry of Health.

 The school started a nursing program in 2012, which by 2017 had graduated two classes of St. Lucian nurses.